Vote counting: Errors in manual counts

 India hand tallies paper records from a 1.5% sample of election machines before releasing results.
-For each voter the machine prints the selected candidate on a slip of paper, displays it to the voter, and drops the slip into a box.
-In the April–May 2019 elections for the lower house of Congress, the Lok Sabha, the Election Commission hand-tallied the slips of paper from 20,675 voting machines (out of 1,350,000 machines) and found discrepancies for 8 machines, usually of four votes or less.
+For each voter, the machine prints the selected candidate on a slip of paper, displays it to the voter, then drops the slip into a box.
+In the April–May 2019 elections for the lower house of Parliament, the Lok Sabha, the Election Commission hand-tallied the slips of paper from 20,675 voting machines (out of 1,350,000 machines) and found discrepancies for 8 machines, usually of four votes or less.
 Most machines tally over 16 candidates, and they did not report how many of these candidate tallies were discrepant.
 They formed investigation teams to report within ten days, were still investigating in November 2019, with no report as of June 2021.
 Hand tallies before and after 2019 had a perfect match with machine counts.

 An experiment with multiple types of ballots counted by multiple teams found average errors of 0.5% in candidate tallies when one person, watched by another, read to two people tallying independently.
 Almost all these errors were overcounts.
 The same ballots had errors of 2.1% in candidate tallies from sort and stack.
 These errors were equally divided between undercounts and overcounts of the candidates.
 Optical scan ballots, which were tallied by both methods, averaged 1.87% errors, equally divided between undercounts and overcounts.
 Since it was an experiment, the true numbers were known.
 Participants thought that having the candidate names printed in larger type and bolder than the office and party would make hand tallies faster and more accurate.

 Intentional errors hand tallying election results are fraud.
 Close review by observers, if allowed, may detect fraud, and the observers may or may not be believed.